-Given the variation of the impact of fiscal policy across household by gender, its impact can be improved by taking into account differences across households not just by household headship, but also by household bargaining power and domestic responsibility.
+Given the variation of the impact of fiscal policy across household by gender, its impact can be improved by considering differences across households not just by household headship, but also by household bargaining power and domestic responsibility.

-On Children
+On children

 Fiscal policies reduce inequality but fail to address the rise in child monetary poverty, leaving children economically vulnerable.
 Kenya’s fiscal system successfully lowers child inequality by 5 Gini points mainly driven by in-kind transfers (health and education transfers).
 However fiscal policy falls short of addressing child monetary poverty, which rises by 2.9 percentage points, surpassing the overall population rate and exposing children to heightened economic vulnerability despite inequality gains.

-Taxes undermine the poverty-reducing effects of direct tranfers, negating progress for the most vulnerable children.
+Taxes undermine the poverty-reducing effects of direct transfers, negating progress for the most vulnerable children.
 The 3.0-point poverty increase from indirect taxes overshadows the modest 0.5-point reduction from cash transfers, eroding progress for the most vulnerable children and highlighting a critical policy imbalance.

-Public spending is generally progressive, but doesn’t favor the poor households relative to the rich.
+Public spending is generally progressive but doesn’t favour the poor households relative to the rich.
 Although education and health spending are progressive, they fail to be pro-poor, as wealthier deciles capture disproportionate shares.
 While health and education are universal public services, equal benefits captured by the poor and non-poor in Kenya may indicate the presence of structural barriers that limit the ability of the poor to fully access and benefit from these services.

-Social protection programs target the poor but are limited by scale and inclusion errors, diluting their effectiveness.
-Social protection programs like NICHE, and CT-PwSD effectively reach multidimensionally poor children (9 in 10 beneficiaries), yet their limited scale and inclusion errors—allowing non-poor children to benefit—dilute their potential to significantly reduce poverty and inequality, underscoring the need for more robust implementation.
+Social protection programmes target the poor but are limited by scale and inclusion errors, diluting their effectiveness.
+Social protection programmes like NICHE, and CT-PwSD effectively reach multidimensionally poor children (9 in 10 beneficiaries), yet their limited scale and inclusion errors—allowing non-poor children to benefit—dilute their potential to significantly reduce poverty and inequality, underscoring the need for more robust implementation.
 CT-OVC, while being less pro-poor currently, with the revision of targeting criteria this is likely to improve, hence the potential to benefit more poor and vulnerable children.

 Recommendations for improving the welfare of children

-Scale up cash transfer programs to prioritize the most deprived children in high-poverty regions, addressing severe regional disparities.
-To tackle severe regional disparities, expand cash transfer programs like CT-OVC, NICHE, and CT-PwSD to prioritize the most deprived children in rural and ASAL regions—where poverty hits 72.8 percent in arid areas—ensuring targeted support reaches those in greatest need while minimizing inclusion errors.
+Scale up cash transfer programmes to prioritize the most deprived children in high-poverty regions, addressing severe regional disparities.
+To tackle severe regional disparities, expand cash transfer programmes like CT-OVC, NICHE, and CT-PwSD to prioritize the most deprived children in rural and ASAL regions—where poverty hits 72.8 per cent in arid areas—ensuring targeted support reaches those in greatest need while minimizing inclusion errors.

 Reduce the poverty-increasing impact of indirect taxes through exemptions, alleviating the burden on low-income households.
 Alleviate the 3.0 percentage-point poverty surge from indirect taxes by implementing exemptions or subsidies on essential goods for low-income households with children, reducing their fiscal burden and supporting economic stability for vulnerable families.

 Remove structural barriers to make education and health spending more pro-poor, ensuring equitable access for the most deprived.
-Dismantle structural barriers like user fees and birth certification to redirect education and health spending toward poorer deciles (1–5) and children with 5+ deprivations—who currently receive only 6 percent of health benefits—ensuring equitable access to critical services for the most disadvantaged.
+Dismantle structural barriers like user fees and birth certification to redirect education and health spending toward poorer deciles (1–5) and children with 5+ deprivations—who currently receive only 6 per cent of health benefits—ensuring equitable access to critical services for the most disadvantaged.

 Enhance targeting of in-kind transfers to benefit the most deprived children, addressing systemic inequities in resource distribution.
-Refine the targeting of in-kind transfers in education and health to prioritize children with 5 or more deprivations—who currently receive just 6 percent of health spending, addressing systemic inequities and ensuring that the most vulnerable benefit equitably from public resources.
+Refine the targeting of in-kind transfers in education and health to prioritize children with 5 or more deprivations—who currently receive just 6 per cent of health spending, addressing systemic inequities and ensuring that the most vulnerable benefit equitably from public resources.